-Energy and Sustainability in Contemporary Culture - Spring 2020
+Energy and Sustainability in Contemporary Culture - Summer 2021

 This syllabus is divided into several sections.
 You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
 It is essential that you read the entire document as well as material covered in the Course Orientation.
 Together these serve as our course "contract."

 - For a full introduction, see the "Meet the Instructor" page on this website.

 - A note about contacting me: The best way to reach me without an appointment is via email.
 Please use Canvas email (see below).
 I check my email frequently and will respond to you within 1 business day.
 As you will see in the course orientation if you have a question regarding course content I request that you use the discussion board.
 This may help other students who have the same or a similar question.

 - Phone: (302) 747-0638.
 Please only use this if you need immediate assistance and email did not work.
 I check my email very frequently during the week, but if I do not respond you are welcome to call or text - text message preferred.
 If I do not respond immediately, I will respond as soon as possible.
 If we set up a phone meeting, this will be the number I use.

 - Email: Please use the course email system (see the Inbox tab in Canvas).
 It is important that you use your Canvas email and not your personal email.